CandaceHuynh/CandaceHuynh.github.io/essays/why-on-earth-are-there-so-many-ui-frameworks.md

 ---
 layout: essay
 type: essay
-title: "The World of UI Frameworks"
+title: "Why on Earth are there so many UI Frameworks?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-02-22
 published: true